previous next up top

 (* val spower7 : int -> int = <fun> *)

 The specialized spower7 has the same type as the partially applied power7 above.
 They behave identically.
 However, power7 x will do the recursion on n, checking n's parity, etc. In contrast, the specialized spower7 has no recursion (as can be seen from spower7_code).
-All operations on n have been done when the spower7_code was computed, producing the straight-line code spower7 that only multiplies x.
+All operations on n have been done when the spower7_code was generated; the result is spower7 that straight-line multiplies x.

 References